ben-razor/fluence-artwork/README.md

 * Fluence Logo - In gold, silver, or Flumium
 * Jewels - Diamonds, Pearls and Flubies
-* Crystals - Diamond, Onyx
+* Crystals - Diamond, Onyx, Flubie
 * Coins - Gold, Silver, Flumium
+* Network - Gold, Silver

 The Fluence logo can be decorated with gems in different configurations.